tc39/proposal-temporal/docs/duration.md

 All non-zero properties of `durationLike` must have the same sign, and they must additionally have the same sign as the non-zero properties of `duration`, unless they override all of these non-zero properties.
 If a property of `durationLike` is infinity, then this function will throw a `RangeError`.

-The `overflow` option specifies what to do with overly large values, that are larger than the next unit.
-(For example, 90 minutes is larger than 1 hour.)
-Constrain mode will leave these values as they are.
-Balance mode will behave like it does in `Duration.from()` and perform a balance operation on the result, changing 90 minutes to 1 hour and 30 minutes.

-For usage examples and a more complete explanation of how balancing works and why it is necessary, see [Duration balancing](./balancing.md).

 Usage example:
 ```javascript
 duration = Temporal.Duration.from({ months: 50, days: 50, hours: 50, minutes: 100 });